-Save time and money when sending secure international money transfers with this peer-to-peer upstart.
+Save time and money when sending secure international money transfers.

 Unlike US banks and many other money transfer services, TransferWise does not skew exchange rates to make a profit.
 Instead, it offers mid-market rates — or the rate that banks and specialists use when trading among themselves.
 Transfers from US dollars are typically completed in a day.